ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         The key must permit the usage `PSA_KEY_USAGE_SIGN_MESSAGE`.
     .. param:: psa_algorithm_t alg
         An asymmetric signature algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_SIGN_MESSAGE(alg)` is true.
-    .. param:: const uint8_t * context
-        The context to use for this signature.
-    .. param:: size_t context_length
-        Size of the ``context`` buffer in bytes.

     .. return:: psa_status_t
     .. retval:: PSA_SUCCESS